toorikka/RepData_PeerAssessment1/PA1_template.md

 ## 6. Imputing missing values

-Calculate and record the total number of missing values in the dataset:
+Calculate and report the total number of missing values in the dataset:

 ```r